Techie + Gamers

 Her family’s long-standing tradition started with “The Southern Misses,” a group of talented bakers who were the primary cooks in their families.
 They used only farm-fresh ingredients for all of their dishes.

-Though the Misses knew their recipes by heart, they wrote them down so that future generations could make use of them.
-Their exclusive techniques were typically passed down from grandmother to grandmother.
+Though the Misses knew their recipes by heart, they wrote them down so that future generations could use them.
+Their exclusive techniques were passed down from grandmother to grandmother.

 When it was Kim’s time to learn her family’s secret, she didn’t waste the opportunity.
 Her great aunt Daisy taught the tricks of the trade and she named her business Daisy Cakes when it launched in 2009.